 Since 2001, the Office of Tourism has revived this tradition starting with historical and religious procession in the morning, and going on with the festive activities with local markets, medieval artisans, street performances, music and dances.
 The event is offering activities as games, sport competitions, musical quiz.
 The Festival ends with the re-enactment of the battle of St. George against the dragon.

 Please contact the Organizers for confirmation and further details.

 Info & Contact

 Office du Tourisme de Grez-Doiceau

-Address: Chaussée de Jodoigne, 4, 1390 Grez-Doiceau, province of Walloon Brabant, region of Wallonia, Belgium
+Address: Chaussée de Jodoigne, 4, 1390 Grez-Doiceau, region of Wallonia, Belgium